 The roles of President and Vice President are honorary, unpaid roles.
 Each role is appointed by the RFL Council.

-The President is an individual who the Council believes will represent the Game with distinction and/or add significant profile to the Game.
-The Vice President is usually the longest serving member of Council who has not already served as Vice President or President.
+The President is an individual who the RFL Council believes will represent Rugby League with distinction and add significant profile to the game.
+The Vice President is usually the longest serving member of the RFL Council who has not already served as Vice President or President.

 The broadcaster, journalist and author presented the BBC’s Rugby League coverage from 2006-12, building on a soft spot for the game she had retained from her family’s roots in Knowsley – and earning widespread admiration and gratitude from supporters.

 She has been a familiar and popular figure on the coverage of many sports on both the BBC and Channel 4, starting in Horse Racing and having now worked on six Olympic Games, in addition to numerous Wimbledons and Winter Olympics, and on Channel 4’s award-winning coverage of the Paralympics.

 Clare, who has also written a Sunday Times bestseller, continues to present Ramblings on BBC Radio 4, and has won all manner of awards for her presenting and journalism.

 She will be succeeded from 2023 by Sir Lindsay Hoyle, the Speaker of the House of Commons and MP for Chorley.

 In July 2022 the BARLA chair Sue Taylor succeeded the former Hull KR chief executive Mike Smith as Vice-President of the Rugby Football League, joining RFL President Clare Balding OBE as one half of the first all-female duo in these honorary roles.